archie-judd/telescope-words.nvim/README.md

 					},
 				},
 				-- Default pointers define the lexical relations listed under each definition, -- see Pointer Symbols below.
-Default is as below ("antonyms", "similat to" and -- "also see").
+Default is as below ("antonyms", "similar to" and -- "also see").
 				pointer_symbols = { "!", "&", "^" },
 				-- Number of characters required before results are returned To avoid returning